cescoffier/quarkus-openshift-workshop/docs/docs/transactions-orm.md

 ## Configuring Hibernate

+As Quarkus supports the automatic provisioning of unconfigured services in development and test mode, we don't need at the moment to configure anything regarding the database access.
+Quarkus will automatically start a Postgresql service and wire up your application to use this service.

 Quarkus development mode is really useful for applications that mix front end or services and database access.
 We use `quarkus.hibernate-orm.database.generation=drop-and-create` in conjunction with `import.sql` so every change to your app and in particular to your entities, the database schema will be properly recreated and your data (stored in `import.sql`) will be used to repopulate it from scratch.
 This is best to perfectly control your environment and works magic with Quarkus live reload mode: